 Your contract with the principle will typically set out the responsibilities of each party, including who is contractually obliged to insure the various elements of the build.
 Talk to a specialist construction insurance broker about your individual contractors all risk requirements.

-Contract works insurance and contractors all risks are often used interchangeably, however, architects, builders, project managers and employers should appreciate the subtle difference to ensure the correct protection is purchased.
+Contract works insurance and contractors all risk insurance are often used interchangeably, however, architects, builders, project managers and employers should appreciate the subtle difference to ensure the correct protection is purchased.

 Contract works insurance is just one cover available under a contractor’s all risks (CAR) policy.
 You can purchase a CAR policy without purchasing contract works cover, this may include covers such as employer’s liability, public liability and hired-in plant cover.

-Below we take a closer look at contractor's all risk insurance covers and consider how they can protect your firm from financial liabilities and property damage:
+Below we take a closer look at contractors all risk insurance policies and consider how they can protect your firm from financial liabilities and property damage: